digital-fabric/affect/README.md

 Algebraic effects introduces the concept of effect handlers, little pieces of code that are provided by the caller, and invoked by the callee using a uniform interface.
 An example of algebraic effects might be logging.
-Normally, if we wanted to log a certain message to `STDOUT` or to a file, we wold do the
+Normally, if we wanted to log a certain message to `STDOUT` or to a file, we would do the
 following:

 ```ruby